subjektify/subjekt/README.md

 # subjekt
-Smithy is a protocol-agnostic interface definition language and set of tools for generating clients, contracts, and documentation for multiple programming language.
+Subjekt is a protocol-agnostic interface definition language and set of tools for generating clients, contracts, and documentation for multiple programming language.